Add to watchlist

 Ernest Sewordor (ernest.sewordor@unibas.ch, Assessor)

 Content This research studio equips Critical Urbanisms MA students who are preparing for their thesis work with advanced research skills.
 Participants will be guided to amalgamate research skills developed in previous Critical Urbanisms modules (i.e., Ways of Knowing the City; Urbanism from the South; Urbanism across Geographies; /or Anthropological Fieldwork modules).
-Participants will be challenged to expand their analytical and methodological rigor from multidisciplinary perspectives through interactive exercises that deepen students’ knowledge and understanding of key debates in urban studies, the research design process, methodological skill sets, and ethical and epistemological questions around knowledge production.
+Participants will be challenged to expand their analytical and methodological rigor from multidisciplinary perspectives through interactive exercises conducted both individually and in group, which deepen students’ knowledge and understanding of key debates in urban studies, the research design process, methodological skill sets, and ethical and epistemological questions around knowledge production.
+Students are encouraged to come to the course with an initial topic of interest in mind for their research.

 The studio is iteratively built, in three main stages:

-(1) Critical Urban Research: In this part, the course instructors will guide students to define their research interests and ambitions.
-At the end of this block, students will produce a poster/atlas (i.e., a composite of visuals, text, and notes) consisting of a title, abstract and bibliography, which will be shared in the Research Design Workshop.
+In this part, the course instructors will guide students to define their research interests and ambitions.
+At the end of this block, students will produce a poster/atlas (i.e., a composite of visuals, text, and notes) consisting of a title, abstract, and bibliography, which will be shared in the Research Design Workshop.

-(3) Combined Methods: This block will introduce students to a variety of research methods which they are invited to explore, consider, and test through hands-on exercises.
-The combination of seminars and workshops in this block is tailored to jointly introduce students to different methods and in-depth exploration of particular research techniques–ranging from ethnography, auto-ethnography, archival investigation, filmmaking, photography, to drawing.
+This block will introduce students to a variety of research methods that they are invited to explore, consider, and test through hands-on exercises.
+The combination of seminars and workshops in this block is tailored to jointly introduce students to different methods and in-depth exploration of research techniques ranging from ethnography, auto-ethnography, archival investigation, filmmaking, photography, to drawing.
 Students do not have to master all the methods.
-Rather, they are invited to choose a mix of 2 methods that are relevant to research interests.
+Rather, they are invited to choose a mix of 2 methods that are relevant to their research interests.
 Later, we will return to your draft research abstract and add a paragraph describing your methods.

 Learning objectives ● To develop an independent, interdisciplinary research project that generates original argumentation and new ideas that contribute to debates in urban studies;